DarkLordDev/darklorddev/posts/django-cheatsheet.md

 ---
 title: "Django Cheatsheet"
 short_desc: "In this blog you can learn django easily.
-It is a really great cheatsheet which you should chek out now."
+It is a really great cheatsheet which you should check out now."
 date: "Sat Jun 10 2022"
 ---